 HM Revenue and Customs have several ways of giving the extra allowance to your partner.
 They will either:

 Personal Allowance transfers by automatic process each year.
-But, it will stop if one of you cancel the Marriage Allowance or your circumstances change.
+Even so, it will stop if one of you decides to cancel Marriage Allowance transfer or your circumstances change.
 Typical reasons for cancellation would be for a divorce or because of a death.

-Either one of the partners can cancel a Marriage Allowance online.
+Either one of the partners can cancel Marriage Allowance online.
+The GOV.UK website explains how to stop the allowance if your circumstances change.
 HMRC will need you to prove your identity using information they store about you.

 The actual date that the tax allowance ends will depend on which partner cancels it.
-It will run to the end of the financial tax year (April 5th) if you stop transferring it to your partner.
+It will run to the end of the financial tax year (April 5th) if the transfer of tax allowance to a spouse stops.

 In some cases your partner may ask to stop getting your allowance.
 HMRC would backdate the status change to the start of the tax year that you started transferring it.